Chart Color Schemes

 AreaSearch assessment of residential development activity positions Lurnea - Cartwright among the top 25% of areas assessed nationwide

-When measured against Greater Sydney and nationally, Lurnea-Cartwright shows around 75% of the construction activity per person and places among the 70th percentile of assessed areas.
-New developments consist of 58.0% detached houses and 42.0% attached dwellings, offering choices across price ranges from spacious family homes to more accessible compact options.
-With around 189 people per dwelling approval, Lurnea-Cartwright shows characteristics of a growth area.
-By 2041, it is expected to grow by approximately 2,580 residents.
-Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+New developments consist of 58.0% detached houses and 42.0% attached dwellings, providing a mix of housing types catering to different price ranges and family sizes.
+With around 189 people per dwelling approval, Lurnea-Cartwright exhibits characteristics of a growth area.
+According to the latest AreaSearch quarterly estimate, the area is expected to grow by approximately 2,580 residents by 2041.
+Given current construction levels, housing supply should meet demand adequately, creating favorable conditions for buyers and potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development